 7. Eases Allergies

 In addition to using elderberry syrup for colds, the flowers of the elder plant are also known to be an effective herbal allergy remedy.
-Since allergies involve an overreaction of the immune system as well as inflammation, the herb’s ability to improve immune function and calm inflammation can help provide allergy relief.
+Since allergies involve an overreaction of the immune system as well as inflammation, research suggests that the herb’s ability to improve immune function and calm inflammation can help provide allergy relief.